Quantitative concatenation for polynomial box norms: Concatenation of averages of higher-degree seminorms

 This expression is now an average (indexed by $i_0, i_1$) of box norms along $K_{i_0}, K_{i_1}, H_{i_1}-H_{i_0}$.
 The inductive formula for box norms gives the claimed bound

 We reiterate our convention that $H_{i_1}-H_{i_0}$ denotes the Minkowski sum counted with multiplicity and in particular is itself a multiset. \end{proof}

-By repeatedly applying Lemma \ref{L: concatenation lemma}, we derive the following concatenation result, whose proof follows closely that of \cite[Proposition 2.3]{Kuc23}. \begin{proposition}[Concatenation of box norms, version I] Let $A, \delta>0$, let $s\in\N$, let $G$ be a finitely generated abelian group, let $I$ be a finite indexing set, and let $H_{1i}, \ldots, H_{si}\subseteq G$ be finite multisets for each $i\in I$.
+By repeatedly applying Lemma \ref{L: concatenation lemma}, we derive the following concatenation result, whose proof follows closely that of \cite[Proposition 2.3]{Kuc23}. \begin{proposition}[Concatenation of box norms, version I] For every $s\in \mathbb{N}$, there is a positive real $C=O_s(1)$ such that the following holds.
+Let $A, \delta>0$, let $G$ be a countable abelian group, let $I$ be a finite indexing set, and let $H_{1i}, \ldots, H_{si}\subseteq G$ be finite multisets for each $i\in I$.
 Suppose that $B \subseteq G$ is a set satisfying

 Then for all $1$-bounded functions $f$ supported on $B$, the bound

 implies that

 where $d$ is the degree of the box norms on the left-hand side. \end{proposition} Since the indices $\ueps,\ueps'$ are always distinct, the multiset $H_{j i_\ueps} - H_{j i_{\ueps'}}$ is usually more uniformly distributed than both of the multisets $H_{j i_\ueps}, H_{j i_{\ueps'}}$.